andrewcargill/johans_eco_timber/README.md

 [Link to the Github Project used in this project](https://github.com/users/andrewcargill/projects/7)

-I generated over 100 user stories in the development of this project.
+I generated close to 100 user stories in the development of this project.
 I made use of the 'project' feature within GitHub to manage the ordering and completion.

 User Stories were very useful during development as they allowed me to closely track progress.
 I discovered that using tick-boxes for each 'task' really helped monitor the completion of a user story.